-Restaurants almost never have veggie burgers without breadcrumbs, the frozen ones from the supermarket are just okay and usually filled with ingredients you don’t want to eat or need, and homemade ones often fall apart.
+Restaurants almost never have veggie patties without breadcrumbs, the frozen ones from the supermarket are just okay and usually filled with ingredients you don’t want to eat or need, and homemade ones often fall apart.

 So today we’re fixing that problem and whipping up these delicious little lentil patties made with butternut squash and quinoa flakes.
 Because we all deserve the perfect veggie burger!

 With all the cooking I do, you might expect that I make my beans from scratch, but funny enough lentils are the only beans that I cook.
 Other times I reach for the canned variety because they’re quick, convenient and always save me in a protein pinch.

 BUT cooking lentils from scratch is definitely the way to go.
 Not only is it super easy, but it also doesn’t take too long.
 You just add them into a pot with some water and let them simmer — just like you would rice or quinoa.

 I cook mine for about 30 minutes and like to throw in a bay leaf for some added flavor!

 I absolutely LOVE roasted butternut squash.
 The sweetness brought out from caramelizing is so delicious!
 I love the flavor that roasted butternut squash brings to butternut squash soup, this butternut squash and apple soup, and black bean enchiladas.
 And it’s the perfect addition to these burgers.

 The squash — which we’re roasting with smoked paprika and garlic — add a touch of moisture for the burger, helps to bind them together and balances out the flavor with that subtle sweetness.